Le0Developer/luapack/README.md

 ## Installation

-Head to [releases](https://github.com/Le0Developer/luapack/releases) and get the latest `luapack.packed.lua`.
+Head to [releases](https://github.com/Le0Developer/luapack/releases) and get the latest `luapack.lua`.

 ### Installation from source